Discourse 2

 Conversely, the vapor at D is hotter because its particles are much more compressed and only slightly less agitated.

-The vapor at F is colder than that at E, although its parts are neither less compressed nor less agitated.
+The vapor at F is colder than that at E, although its particles are not less compressed nor less agitated.

 This is like how a strong wind that always blows in the same direction does not shake the leaves and branches of a forest as much as a weaker one that is less steady.

-Heat resides in this agitation of the small particles of terrestrial bodies.
+Heat consists in this agitation of the tiny earth-aether particles.

-But you will feel it quite warm between your fingers, where it passes more unevenly and slowly, agitating their small particles more.
+Whereas, you will feel it quite warm between your fingers.